anshul-repos/learning/int-prep/docs/golang/gc-and-context.md

     3. deadlines across API boundaries and between goroutines.

-• Context is commonly used in functions that perform long-running or concurrent operations, such as HTTP handlers, database queries, and more.
+- Context is commonly used in functions that perform long-running or concurrent operations, such as HTTP handlers, database queries, and more.

-• Types:
+- Types:

-    1. context.Background() : used in main entry point of a program where no parent context exist
+    1. `context.Background()` : used in main entry point of a program where no parent context exist

-    2. context.TODO():             used when you’re unsure about which context to use
+    2. `context.TODO()`:             used when you’re unsure about which context to use

-    3. context.WithCancel():   context that can be manually canceled
+    3. `context.WithCancel()`:   context that can be manually canceled

-    4. context.WithTimeout(): context will be automatically canceled when the specified duration elapses
+    4. `context.WithTimeout()`: context will be automatically canceled when the specified duration elapses

-    5. context.WithDeadline(): context that will be canceled at the specified time
+    5. `context.WithDeadline()`: context that will be canceled at the specified time

-    6. context.WithValue(): context that carries a key-value pair, useful for passing request-scoped data
+    6. `context.WithValue()`: context that carries a key-value pair, useful for passing request-scoped data